Skip to content

 Selected work

-Selected proof first: concrete delivery choices, system shape, and outcomes that mattered in real environments.
+Concrete delivery choices, system shape, and outcomes that mattered.

 Context